Loot Interactive: Stage Sets

 Stage Sets were premium personal spaces where users, if they had a video capture system, could make their own machinimas in Home.
 The Stage Sets were available from the Home Estates store in Home's shopping complex.

 The first Stage Set, the Living Room Stage Set from Loot, was made available on May 7, 2009.
 With the space included interactive lights, cameras, backdrops and film-related equipment to simulate a real-life studio production environment.
 The lighting and camera systems allowed for a wide range of desired angles, movements, transitions, and cuts and lens set-ups that allowed users to take control of the technical and artistic aspects.
-Twelve props and a director's T-shirt came with the space to decorate the set, and users had access to the tools necessary to create their own film when hooked up to a video capture system.